astronomer/docs/astro/data-lineage.md

 :::

+## Prerequisites

+To view lineage data for Deployments, you must configure Airflow and your external systems to emit lineage data.
+See [Enable data lineage for external systems](set-up-data-lineage.md).

 ## View the lineage graph for a data pipeline

 You can use the search field at the top of the Cloud UI to view the lineage graph for one of your data pipelines, search for a DAG, task, or dataset.
 You can also search for jobs from other tools with lineage integrations, including dbt or Spark.